Warning: This story contains pregnancy by rape, although nothing is explicit.

-Beck clears his throat before saying, "I just – I wanted to know if you've heard anything since last night.
+Beck clears his throat.
+"I just – I wanted to know if you've heard anything since last night.
 Have the police – "

 "You could have called to ask that," David spats.
-He glares.
 "But no, we haven't heard anything."
 He starts to close the door.

 "Well, what is it?"

-He's quiet a moment as he desperately tries to think of an excuse to stay, even for a few minutes.
-He needs to get into Tori's room, he knows, but…how can he do so without being seen?
+He falls silent as he tries to think of an excuse to stay, even for a few minutes.
+If only he could get into Tori's room…

-David is quickly growing impatient.
-Just as he is about to close the door, Beck blurts out the first thing that comes to his mind.
-"I left something in Tori's room."
+David is growing impatient.
+Just as he is about to close the door, Beck blurts, "I left something in Tori's room."

-David glares in response, but to Beck's relief, he opens the door further.
+David's eyes narrow.
+However, he finally opens the door further.
 "Make it quick."

 Wasting no time, Beck squeezes past the man and disappears upstairs.
-He goes into Tori's room, then closes the door quietly behind him.
-Immediately, he begins to search the entire room.
+He goes into Tori's room, closing the door quietly behind him.
+He begins to search the entire room.